gardener/cert-management/README.md

 At the same time it watches an untrusted **source cluster** and can provide certificates for it.
 The cert-controller-manager relies on DNS challenges (ACME only) for validating the domain names of the certificates.
-For this purpose it creates DNSEntry custom resources (in a possible separate **dns cluster**) to be handled by the compagnion dns-controller-manager from [external-dns-management](https://github.com/gardener/external-dns-management).
+For this purpose it creates DNSEntry custom resources (in a possible separate **dns cluster**) to be handled by the companion dns-controller-manager from [external-dns-management](https://github.com/gardener/external-dns-management).

 Currently, the `cert-controller-manager` supports certificate authorities via: